dhutapratama/docs/facades.md

 <a name="introduction"></a>
 ## Introduction

-Throughout the Laravel documentation, you will see examples of code that interacts with Laravel's features via "facades".
+Throughout the Lets documentation, you will see examples of code that interacts with Lets's features via "facades".
 Facades provide a "static" interface to classes that are available in the application's [service container](/docs/{{version}}/container).
-Laravel ships with many facades which provide access to almost all of Laravel's features.
+Lets ships with many facades which provide access to almost all of Lets's features.

-Laravel facades serve as "static proxies" to underlying classes in the service container, providing the benefit of a terse, expressive syntax while maintaining more testability and flexibility than traditional static methods.
-It's perfectly fine if you don't totally understand how facades work - just go with the flow and continue learning about Laravel.
+Lets facades serve as "static proxies" to underlying classes in the service container, providing the benefit of a terse, expressive syntax while maintaining more testability and flexibility than traditional static methods.
+It's perfectly fine if you don't totally understand how facades work - just go with the flow and continue learning about Lets.

-All of Laravel's facades are defined in the `Illuminate\Support\Facades` namespace.
+All of Lets's facades are defined in the `Illuminate\Support\Facades` namespace.
 So, we can easily access a facade like so:

     use Illuminate\Support\Facades\Cache;
     use Illuminate\Support\Facades\Route;